hectorm/hblock/README.md

 and creates a [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)), [among other formats](./resources/alt-formats/), that prevents your system from connecting to them.

+:warning: hBlock by default **replaces the hosts file of your system**, consider making a backup first if you have entries you want to preserve.

 ## Installation

 hBlock is available in various package managers.
 Please check the [PACKAGES.md](./PACKAGES.md) file for an up-to-date list.